33 Senate Democrats join Republicans to block DC crime bill

 “Forget safe streets and neighborhoods — House Democrats remain more concerned with promoting policies that appease violent criminals,” Rep. Richard Hudson (R-N.C.), the NRCC’s chairman, said in a statement.
 “This is just a preview of how these extremist House Democrats will be held accountable for coddling criminals all cycle long.”

 The crime bill has also been criticized for other reasons, including that it would increase the number of jury trials for misdemeanor offenses.
-Sen. Angus King (I-Maine.) who voted for the resolution, told The Hill earlier in the week that there’s not “enough jurors in the world to do that.”
+Sen. Angus King (I-Maine.) who voted for the resolution blocking the bill, told The Hill earlier in the week that there’s not “enough jurors in the world to do that.”

 D.C.
 Council Chairman Phil Mendelson on Monday attempted to withdraw the bill and keep it from being brought up for a vote.
 However, the Home Rule Act, which governs the District, does not allow for the withdrawal of legislation.

 A number of Senate Democrats, however, stood by the District and opposed the resolution.
-Sen. Ben Cardin (D-Md.) told reporters earlier in the week that the matter is “a D.C. issue.”
+Cardin told reporters earlier in the week that the matter is “a D.C. issue.”

 “The Senate shouldn’t be voting on that,” Cardin said.
 “To me, it’s a fundamental issue of home rule.”